qanuj/qanuj/README.md

 <!-- Any image aligned to the right.
 Beware the width -->

-- 🌱 I’m always learning how to be better at what I do;
+- 🌱 I’m passionate about building and managing products that solve real-world problems.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about product development, agile methodologies, or technology trends; I’m happy to help.
-- ⚡️ Fun-Fact: I like play cricket when not coding;
+- ⚡️ Fun-Fact: When I’m not leading projects, you’ll find me hitting sixes on the cricket pitch.
-- 📫 How to reach me: anuj@anujpandey.com;
+- 📫 How to reach me: [anuj@anujpandey.com](mailto:anuj@anujpandey.com)

+### **Personal Highlights**

+- 🔄 **Bridge Between Teams**: Skilled in managing the intersection of engineering, design, and business.
+- 🚀 **Delivery-Oriented**: I focus on taking ideas from concept to launch with minimal friction.
+- 🎯 **Customer-Centric Approach**: Continuously aligning product features with user needs.

+---

 **Languages and Tools:**